Child safety seatsChild car seats; Infant car seats; Car seats; Car safety seats

 In the United States, all states require children to be secured in a car seat or booster seat until they reach certain height or weight requirements.
 These vary by state.
 Most children grow to this height when they are between 8 and 12 years old.

-To keep your child safe, bear these in mind when using a car safety seat.
+To keep your child safe, keep these tips in mind when using a car safety seat.

 - When your child is born, you must have a car seat to bring the baby home from the hospital.

 - Always secure your child in a car seat whenever riding in a vehicle.
 Make sure the harness is fastened snugly.

 - Read the car seat manufacturer's instructions for the proper way to use the seat.
 Read your vehicle owner's manual, too.

 - Car seats and booster seats should always be used on the back seat of a vehicle.
 If there is no back seat, the car seat can be secured on the front passenger seat.
 This can ONLY be done when there is no front or side air bag, or the air bag has been switched off.